-Is There Any Change in the Investor's Percentage of Corporate Ownership Because of a Share Dividend?
+Is There Any Change in the Investor's Percentage of Corporate Ownership Because of a Stock Dividend?

-Since a share dividend is issued to all shareholders of a particular class, as a result of a share dividend, each shareholder has a larger number of shares.
-However, ownership percentage of the company remains the same for each shareholder, as illustrated below, for the four shareholders of Sherbrooke Corporation.
+Since a stock dividend is issued to all stockholders of a particular class, as a result of a stock dividend, each stockholder has a larger number of stocks.
+However, ownership percentage of the company remains the same for each stockholder, as illustrated below, for the four stockholders of Sherbrooke Corporation.

-Each shareholder has received a 10% share dividend but their ownership percentage of the company remains constant.
-Since total equity does not change when there is a share dividend, the proportion owned by each shareholder does not change.
+Each stockholder has received a 10% stock dividend but their ownership percentage of the company remains constant.
+Since total equity does not change when there is a stock dividend, the proportion owned by each stockholder does not change.

 Corporate ownership

-Before sh Before share dividend re dividend
+Before 10% stock dividend After 10% st ock dividend

+Stockholder Number of mber of Percent of Number of Number of Percent of

-Shareholder Shares Percent Shares Percent
+Shares Owned Shares Owned Shares Owned Shares Owned

 1 1,000 20% 1,100 20%

 2 500 10% 550 10%

 3 2,000 40% 2,200 40%

 4 1,500 30% 1,650 30%

-5,000 100% 5,500 100%
+Totals 5,000 100% 5,500 100%

-10070